RobTillaart/AD5144A/README.md

 ### Constructor

-- **AD51XX(uint8_t address, TwoWire \*wire = &Wire)** base class, to set the I2C address and optional the Wire bus used.
+- **AD51XX(uint8_t address, TwoWire \*wire = &Wire)** base class, sets the I2C address and optional the Wire bus used.
 This class does not distinguish between the derived classes.
+It assumes a range of 0..255 and 4 potentiometers so it could work to some extent for all device types.
-The developer is responsible for handling these differences correctly when using the base class.
+The developer is responsible for handling the differences in range and potmeters when using the base class.

 ### Derived classes

-Same as above.
+Same as above, now with specified range and number of potentiometers.

 - **AD5123(uint8_t address, TwoWire \*wire = &Wire)**
 - **AD5124(uint8_t address, TwoWire \*wire = &Wire)**